gogakaka/hover-atlas-release/docs/PRIVACY_POLICY_EN.md

 ## 5. Data Security

-- **Data Encryption**: Sensitive user data, including API keys, chat session history, and voice recordings, are encrypted before being securely stored in the browser's local storage (`chrome.storage.local`).
+- **Data Encryption**: Sensitive user data, including API keys and chat session history, are encrypted before being securely stored in the browser's local storage (`chrome.storage.local`).
-- **Local Storage**: All user data — chat history, voice recordings, and settings — is stored locally in your browser and is not collected on a separate server.
+- **Local Storage**: All user data, including chat history and settings, is stored locally in your browser and is not collected on a separate server.
 - **HTTPS**: All external API communications are encrypted via HTTPS.

 ---